Paying it forward is a life’s work for Sylvia Kwan

 Sylvia credits the financial, social and emotional security she felt at CED with allowing her to pursue her studies to her fullest — and to take risks.
 “I started my own firm a few years after graduation.
 That was a huge plunge — and it worked out really well,” she shared.
 She named the firm KwanHenmi before Denis even started working there.
 “I always knew he was going to join,” she stated.
 Together, Sylvia and Denis built one of the city’s most respected architecture firms, which recently merged with the DLR Group.

-According to Sylvia, the collaborative nature of CED’s design education is essential to producing amazing alumni.
+According to Sylvia, the collaborative nature of CED’s design education was essential to producing amazing alumni.
 “I bumped elbows with all these different disciplines,” Sylvia recalled.
 “You understand each other and learn from each other.
 That was the special sauce.”

 Sylvia recognizes that today’s UC Berkeley student is in a much more vulnerable financial situation than during her time in 70s.